 Your report is still helpful.
-It can be combined with other reports to identify repeat offenders, and thus help other complainants.
+It can be combined with other reports to identify repeat offenders, and thus help other victims of the same perpetrator.
 This may help not only other victims, but economists who have an interest in making the profession safer for all.
 And your information can be used for reporting purposes, so that the AEA can track the levels and trends of harassment and discrimination in the profession.

 I am thinking of reporting someone to the ombudsperson but I am afraid the person will find out and make my life difficult.
 Can the ombudsperson protect me?

 The ombudsperson has an obligation of confidentiality and will not report your name to any third party without your consent.
 (See answers to questions 10-12 above).

 Retaliation against individuals who make complaints of harassment or discrimination is prohibited by the code of conduct of the AEA and may also be illegal.
 The ombudsperson can help you determine the best course of action in this situation.

 How can I get more information about this process?